Banana Zucchini Muffins

 High-Altitude Adaptations

-Ensure dreamy, fluffy, healthy banana zucchini muffins even at high altitude by making the following adjustments:
+Ensure dreamy, fluffy, healthy banana zucchini muffins even at high altitude by making the following adjustments.
+This recipe was tested and developed in Fort Collins, CO at approximately 5,000 feet.

 Storage Directions